jabbawockeez/jabbawockee.github.io/_posts/2019-11-29-sentences.md

 <audio id="player"></audio>

+### (down) to a t/tee
+1. The shirt fits me to a t.

+### burst into tears
+1. When one can no longer restrain themselves, they burst into tears.
+2. When she spilt juice on her new skirt the little girl burst into tears.

 ### give or take
 1. We have 25 students in the classroom, give or take.
 2. I'll be there in 30 minutes, give or take a few minutes.